OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/id.rst

 id
 ==

+.. todo #VL: https://oxidforge.org/de/modulkurzel outdated?
+Wo liegt die Datei jetzt?
+"This file is outdated for we moved on to another system to display your acronyms, namespaces"

 Description
     The extension id must be unique.
 It is recommended to use `vendor prefix <https://oxidforge.org/de/modulkurzel>`__
     + module root directory name.
 Module ID is used for getting all needed information about extension.
 The directory of